Omar al-Bayoumi: Follow-up investigations and new evidence

-Per previously-classified memoranda released by the National Archives in May 2016, as of 6 June 2003, "the FBI "believes it is possible that he was an agent of the Saudi Government and that he may have been reporting on the local community to the Saudi Government officials.
-In addition, during its investigation, the FBI discovered that al-Bayoumi has ties to terrorist elements as well."
+Per previously-classified memoranda released by the National Archives in 2016, the FBI believed that he may have been an agent of the Saudi Government and was reporting on the local community to Saudi government officials.

-In March 2022, the FBI declassified a 510 page report about 9/11 that it produced in 2017.
-The report found that "there is a 50/50 chance [al-Bayoumi] had advanced knowledge the 9/11 attacks were to occur." from the two Islamists he befriended that were involved in plotting 9/11. al-Bayoumi also helped the Islamists find housing in San Diego.
-In response, 9/11 Commission chairman and former New Jersey governor Tom Kean said that "If that's true I'd be upset by it", adding "The FBI said it wasn't withholding anything and we believed them."
+In March 2022, the FBI declassified a 510-page report about 9/11 that it produced in 2017.
+The report found that "there is a 50/50 chance [al-Bayoumi] had advanced knowledge the 9/11 attacks were to occur" from the two hijackers Hazmi and Midhar for whom he had arranged housing in San Diego.
+In response, 9/11 Commission chairman and former New Jersey New Jersey governor Tom Kean said in 2022 that "If that's true I'd be upset by it", adding "The FBI said it wasn't withholding anything and we believed them."

+Evidence collected in 2001 by British authorities, which came from al-Bayoumi's home in Birmingham, England, was made public in August of 2024, in connection with a lawsuit that has been brought against the Saudi kingdom's government by some of the surviving families of the 9/11 attacks.
+The evidence includes a video taken by al-Bayoumi of the U.S. Capitol Building, which shows where security guards are located.
+According to The New York Times, "None of the new evidence from Mr. al-Bayoumi's home conclusively proves that the Saudi government enabled the attacks, but it adds to a growing circumstantial case."

+On 28 August 2025, a US federal judge rejected Saudi Arabia’s attempt to dismiss a lawsuit by the families of 9/11 victims.